 - Since the WooCommerce is open-source, thousands of other themes are sold all over the internet.

 - If a feature isn't packaged into WooCommerce, you can go out and find a WordPress plugin to help out.
 Basically the options are endless with this.

-- You have to go out and get your own hosting and domain name.
+- You have to go out and get your own hosting and your own domain name.

-- Coding knowledge is often needed to really get in there and customize.
+- Coding knowledge is often preferable to really get in there and customize things.

 - You may have to hire someone who knows what they are doing.

 - There's no customer support with WordPress per se.
 All you get is the support provided by your web host.